Country Girl (Rissi Palmer song)

 "Country Girl" is a song recorded and performed by American country music artist Rissi Palmer.
 It was composed by Palmer, along with Sarah Majors, Cory Rooney, Shannon Sanders and Dan Shea.
-It was released as Palmer's debut single in 2007 and reached a charting position on the Billboard Hot Country Songs chart.
-It was the lead single for Palmer's self-titled debut album, also issued in 2007.
+It was released as Palmer's debut single on June 4, 2007 and reached a charting position on the Billboard Hot Country Songs chart.
+It was the lead single for Palmer's self-titled debut album, issued on October 23, 2007.
 The song received mixed reception from critics following its release.